What do Beethoven and the Ink Spots have in common?

-Make sure you grab a rental car in Brisbane that has a cup holder, and put these five cafes on your to-do list.
+Make sure you grab a Brisbane CBD car hire that has a cup holder, and put these five cafes on your to-do list!

 Dandelion and Driftwood

-If you hop in a car hire at the Brisbane airport and take a ten-minute drive, you'll find yourself in Hendra.
-At 1/45 Gerler Road, you'll find Dandelion and Driftwood, one of the most popular espresso bars in Brisbane.
+Once you pick up your Brisbane airport car rental and take a ten-minute drive, you’ll find yourself in Hendra.
+At 1/45 Gerler Road, you’ll find Dandelion and Driftwood, one of the most popular espresso bars in Brisbane.
 Choose between two haus blends and two single origins.